MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-authentication.md

    >In production environments, we recommend that you use a certificate with a private key to sign the user access tokens between the web node and the LDAP server.
    >
    >Tokens are useful to the application developers who use them to identify and authenticate users who are sending API calls within their application.
 [Learn more...](how-to-manage-access-tokens.md)
+   >
+   >**Every web node must have the same values**.

    1. On each machine hosting the Web node, install the trusted, signed **access token signing certificate** with a private key in the certificate store.
 Take note of the `Subject` name of the certificate as you need this information later.

-      > Read [this blog post](https://blogs.msdn.microsoft.com/rserver/2017/05/19/using-certificates-in-r-server-operationalization-for-linux/) to learn how to use a **self-signed certificate in Linux** for access token signing.
+Read [this blog post](https://blogs.msdn.microsoft.com/rserver/2017/05/19/using-certificates-in-r-server-operationalization-for-linux/) to learn how to use a self-signed certificate in Linux for access token signing.

    1. In the appsettings.json file, search for the section starting with `"JWTSigningCertificate": {`